-Figure 26 - Map of the SIOFA Interim Protection Areas (in magenta) as defined in CMM 2020/01 (Source: Annex 3 of SIOFA CMM 2020/01).
+Figure 26 - Map of the SIOFA Interim Protection Areas (in magenta) as defined in CMM 01-2020 (Source: Annex 3 of SIOFA CMM 01-2020).
 All the areas have been labelled for easier recognition, as some are barely visible on the map due to their small size.

-Current restrictions to fisheries in IPAs include a prohibition for CCPs to engage in bottom fishing, excluding line and trap methods, and an obligation to have a scientific observer onboard at all times while fishing inside those areas.
+Current restrictions to fisheries in IPAs include a prohibition for CCPs to engage in bottom fishing, excluding line and trap methods, and an obligation to have a Scientific Observer onboard at all times while fishing inside those areas.

-A total of 123 fishing events have been recorded to occur in SIOFA IPAs in 2013-2020, but the number of fishing events significantly decreased after the institution of the IPAs in late 2018 (Figure 27).
+A total of 125 fishing events have been recorded to occur in SIOFA IPAs in 2013-2021, but the number of fishing events significantly decreased after the establishment of the IPAs in late 2018 (Figure 27).
 While before the institution of the IPAs multiple gear types were used, after 2018 only lines were used, as per the CMM restrictions (Figure 27).
+Data from 2021 showing midwater trawl operations likely contains an error.

-Figure 27 - Number of fishing events by gear in Interim Protected Areas (IPAs) per year (source: SIOFA AggregatedCatchEffort and HBHCatchEffort databases 2013-2020).
+Figure 27 - Number of fishing events by gear in Interim Protected Areas (IPAs) per year (source: SIOFA AggregatedCatchEffort and HBHCatchEffort databases 2013-2021).

-These events caught a large number of species, even if with a relatively low tonnage (Figure 28).
+These events caught a large number of species, many with a relatively low tonnage (Figure 28).
 Splendid alfonsino (BYS) and kitefin shark (SCK) had a significant contribution to total catches in years when catch in IPAs was highest (2013, 2017 and 2018, Figure 28).

-Figure 28 - Total catch (tonnes) by species in Interim Protected Areas (IPAs) per year (source: SIOFA AggregatedCatchEffort and HBHCatchEffort databases 2013-2020).
+Figure 28 - Total catch (t) by species in Interim Protected Areas (IPAs) per year (source: SIOFA AggregatedCatchEffort and HBHCatchEffort databases 2013-2021).
+Only the top five species (by weight) are fully represented, while the other species have been grouped in a single category.
+Catches in 2021 were 0.1 t and thus are not visible in the graph.

-9. Observer and port sampling programmes
+9. Scientific Observer and port sampling programmes

-CMM2020/01 requires SIOFA CCPs to implement scientific observer programmes.
-Observer coverage of trawl fisheries in the SIOFA area is set at 100% (art.
-39a of CMM2020/01) and at 20% for any other bottom fishing gear type (art.
-39b of CMM2020/01).
+CMM 01-2020 requires SIOFA CCPs to implement Scientific Observer programmes.
+Scientific Observer coverage of trawl fisheries in the SIOFA area was set at 100% (para.
+39a of CMM 01-2020) and at 20% for any other bottom fishing gear type (para.
+39b of CMM 01-2020).

-In 2020, AUS, JPN, THA reported a 100% observer coverage of their hauls.
-The EU and FR-OT reported 69.2% and 80.4% observer coverage of their hauls, respectively.
-Note that an exemption was in place for CCPs to have the required observer coverage in their bottom fisheries during 2020, due to the restrictions imposed by the COVID pandemic.
+In 2020, AUS, JPN, THA reported a 100% Scientific Observer coverage of their hauls.
+The EU and FR-OT reported 69.2% and 80.4% Scientific Observer coverage of their hauls, respectively.
+Note that an exemption was in place for CCPs to have the required Scientific Observer coverage in their bottom fisheries during 2020, due to the restrictions imposed by the COVID pandemic.

-Table 6 provides a summary of the observer programs implemented by each SIOFA CCP and information on port sampling.
+Table 6 provides a summary of the Scientific Observer programs implemented by each SIOFA CCP and information on port sampling.

-Table 6 - Summary of Observers and Ports Sampling programs in 2020 (sources: SIOFA National Reports 2020).
+Table 6 - Summary of Scientific Observer and Ports Sampling programs in 2021 (sources: SIOFA National Reports 2022).